tumblingprogrammer/blog_entries/scratch-pad.md

 ### Enabling PAW as our django host
 _____
 We now need to check that PAW is enabled as a host for our django app.
-We do that by opening our `../settings/production.py` file and edit it appropriately.
+We do that by opening our `../settings/production.py` file and editing it appropriately.

 I access such file as shown below.